elb-pr/.github/CONTRIBUTING.md

 - Implementations that are correct, not just functional
 - PRs with observable evidence that the implementation works
 - Changes that respect existing architecture and conventions
-- Full compliance with the contribution flow
+- Full compliance with the contributing document

-## What does not get merged
+## What Does Not Get Merged

-Half‑finished work, implementations the submitter cannot explain, PRs without verification evidence.
+Half-finished work, implementations the submitter cannot explain, PRs without verification evidence.

 Maintainer: [@elb-pr](https://github.com/elb-pr)